There are three (3) seats to be filled in our 2015 election. Two incumbents will be seeking re-election.

 Task-oriented committees work on specific issues and activities such as Training and PRPD’s Annual Conference.
-PRPD Board members also engage in limited time special projects such as the Techsurvey, website usability, convenings and the Talk Show Best Practices Project.
+PRPD Board members also engage in limited time special projects such as the TechSurvey, website usability, convenings and research projects.

 If You Miss The Initial Nomination Period

 Those not endorsed in the initial round

 can still appear on the ballot, provided that PRPD receives seven signatures of support for your candidacy by February 6.

 Email notices of support sent directly from your supporters to email@example.com